deforation/sec_seccomp_framwork/README.md

 ## Usage
 To use the framework, the following steps must be performed:
 1. Download the respository
-2. Rename the main function (int main ...) of the application to (int sec_main_after ...)
+2. Rename the main function (int main ...) of the application to (int sec_main_after) or something else
-3. Optional: Add a function (int sec_main_before ...) if needed, to perform privileged actions
+3. Optional: Add a main function (int sec_main_before ...) if needed, to perform privileged actions
-4. Include the header file "seccomp_framework/sec_client.h"
+4. Include the header file "seclib.h"
-5. Create the defines for the used main functions (#define SEC_MAIN_BEFORE, #define SEC_MAIN_AFTER)
-6. Open seclib.c and add an include for the main .c file of your application (#include "your c file.c")
+5. Create a new main function and call: return run_seccomp_framework(argc, argv, sec_main_before, sec_main_after);
-7. Write rules and modify/extend the system call configuration file if required.
+6. Write rules and modify/extend the system call configuration file if required.
-8. Generate the seccomp and tracer rule checks with the python script "SecConfigBuilder.py"
+7. Generate the seccomp and tracer rule checks with the python script "SecConfigBuilder.py"
-9. Copy the generated files into the directory "seccomp_framework" or let the script generate it directly into it.
+8. Copy the generated files into the directory "seccomp_framework" or let the script generate it directly into it.
-10. Compile the application (main file is now seclib.c) [all framework files have to be linked]
+9. Compile the application (main file is now seclib.c) [all framework files have to be linked]

-These 10 easy steps are everything it needs to configure and use the framework.
+These 9 easy steps are everything it needs to configure and use the framework.
 Depending on the used compiler, a flag has to be set during compilation to add seccomp support.

 * For gcc, add the compiler flag -lseccomp

+Note: Step 5 is the main call which starts the whole seccomp framework.
+The function call consists of 4 parameters:
+* argc: Number of arguments
+* argv: Arguments
+* sec_main_after: Main function which should be executed before seccomp is initialized
+* sec_main_after: Main function which should be executed after seccomp is initialized sec_main_after and sec_main_before can have any name.
+It is only necessary that they have the the following type: typedef int (*sec_main_function)(int, char **);

 ### Run the test application
 To run the attached test application, perform the following steps: